 On August 16, 2022, the Inflation Reduction Act of 2022 (the "IRA") was signed into federal law.
 The IRA provides for, among other things, a new U.S. federal 1% excise tax on certain repurchases (including redemptions) of stock by publicly traded U.S. corporations and certain other persons (a "covered corporation").
 Because we are a Delaware corporation and our securities trade on the NYSE, we are a "covered corporation" for this purpose.
 The excise tax is imposed on the repurchasing corporation itself, not our stockholders from which shares are repurchased.
 The amount of the excise tax is generally 1% of the fair market value of the shares repurchased at the time of the repurchase.
 However, for purposes of calculating the excise tax, repurchasing corporations are permitted to net the fair market value of certain new stock issuances against the fair market value of stock repurchases during the same taxable year.
 In addition, certain exceptions apply to the excise tax.
-The U.S. Department of Treasury has been given authority to provide regulations and other guidance to carry out and prevent the abuse or avoidance of the excise tax.
-We conducted certain repurchases of our stock in 2023, and accordingly may be subject to the excise tax in connection with such repurchases.
-If we were to conduct additional repurchases of our stock or other transactions covered by the excise tax described above, we could potentially be subject to the excise tax in connection with such transactions.
+The U.S. Department of Treasury has been given authority to provide regulations and other guidance to carry out and prevent the abuse or avoidance of the excise tax and has issued final regulations regarding the reporting and payment of the excise tax.
+We conducted certain repurchases of our stock in 2024, and accordingly may be subject to the excise tax in connection with such repurchases.
+If we were to conduct additional repurchases of our stock or other transactions covered by the excise tax described above, pursuant to the share repurchase program announced on October 24, 2024 or otherwise, we could potentially be subject to the excise tax in connection with such transactions.
 Furthermore, if we decide to undertake repurchases of our Class A common stock in the future, any transfer of cash from TKO OpCo or its subsidiaries to TKO Group Holdings to fund such repurchases could result in incremental tax liabilities to TKO Group Holdings, Inc., and such tax liabilities could (depending on the circumstances surrounding the relevant repurchases) be substantial.
-The incurrence any of the tax liabilities described above could increase our costs and adversely affect our operating results.
+Using the proceeds of new indebtedness at TKO OpCo or its subsidiaries to make transfers of cash from TKO OpCo or its subsidiaries to TKO Group Holdings to fund repurchases of our Class A common stock could reduce certain tax liabilities at TKO Group Holdings that might result from such cash transfers in the absence of such new indebtedness, but could also result in TKO Group Holdings being in a "negative tax capital" position with respect to its interest in TKO OpCo that could potentially result in incremental tax liabilities at TKO Group Holdings in the future in certain circumstances (e.g., in connection with a payoff of indebtedness of TKO OpCo or its subsidiaries, or in connection with changes in the composition of the ownership of TKO OpCo).
+These considerations could affect the transactions that TKO Group Holdings and its subsidiaries are willing to undertake in the future, and the incurrence of any of the tax liabilities described above could increase our costs and adversely affect our operating results.